 To investigate the effect of soil- borne inoculum type and density on disease incidence, severity, grain yield and rice grain loss, experiments were conducted based on a factorial design with three replications at the Rice Research Institute of Iran experimental field (Rasht, Iran) for two years.
 Nurseries for Shiroudi, a high- yielding and sensitive rice cultivar were established on 20 April 2017 and 16 April 2018.
-The plot size was $3 \times 3$ square meters (m).
-Seedlings were transplanted at a rate of 3 per hill, with a spacing of $20 \times 20$ cm between the hills.
+The plot size was 3×3 square meters (m2).
+Seedlings were transplanted at a rate of 3 per hill, with a spacing of 20×20 cm between the hills.
 Fertilizer N (250 kg N/ha) was applied, in two equal parts, as basal incorporation before transplanting and midtillering stage.